 - (a) possess the particular knowledge, skills, abilities, and level of experience required pursuant to the call for qualified lateral appointment candidates; - (b) hold a current certificate of completion of the Minimum Standards Basic Law Enforcement Training Course, as provided by statute; and - (c) either: - (i) be currently employed and in good standing as a police officer with an Illinois law enforcement agency, which employment shall be for a period of at least two continuous years; or - (ii) if not currently employed by an Illinois law enforcement agency, shall have served as a police officer with an Illinois law enforcement agency for a period of at least two continuous years and has left the service of such agency in good standing within the two years preceding the submission of an application for lateral appointment.

-A person currently ranked on a register of eligibles with the City may apply for a lateral appointment.
+A person currently included in the entry level pool developed to Part A of these Rules may apply for a lateral appointment.

 Section 5.
 Examination and Selection Process for Lateral Appointment